omnivector-solutions/license-manager/docs-source/development.rst

 ----------------
 Pre-Installation
 ----------------
+Before you get started, enusure you have the following pre-requisites installed on your machine.

+- snapd
+- charmcraft
+- LXD (latest/stable)
+- juju
+- poetry
+- docker-compose
+- docker

-Assign the host machine primary ip address to a variable ``MY_IP``.
+Additionally, assign the host machine's primary ip address to a variable ``MY_IP``.
 We will use this value throughout the development environment setup process.

 .. code-block:: bash